 Data privacy is a relatively new concept in digital marketing, but it is quickly gaining traction.
 Customer protection and good stewardship have been brought to the forefront with recent breaches and misuse of information.

-Your job as a digital marketing professional no longer merely entails designing insight-driven, creative campaigns.
+Your job as a digital marketing consultant and professional no longer merely entails designing insight-driven, creative campaigns.
 It also means that you’ll need to put specific controls on collecting, using, and storing your customers’ information.

 Data privacy and security necessitate the development of policies and procedures that ensure: